Hessian-based Lagrangian closure theory for passive scalar turbulence: Conclusion

 \textbf{Acknowledgments}

-The authors were benefited from valuable discussions with Profs.
+We were benefited from valuable discussions with Profs.
 Yukio Kaneda and Katsunori Yoshimatsu, which greatly helps us to brush up the current work.
+Also we would like to acknowledge fruitful communication with Prof. Ye Zhou and his encouraging comments on the present work.
 This study was supported by JSPS Grant-in-Aid for Scientific Research (S) JP16H06339.

 \theequation{\Alph{section}\textperiodcentered\arabic{equation}}

 \if0